FAWNA-App/fawna-bulletin-board/README.md

 This is a networking demo made from connecting an ESP32 microcontroller to an Android phone using Bluetooth Low-Energy (BLE) and show the Universal Unique Identifiers (UUIDs) advertised by the the ESP32 to the Android phone using the BLE Simulator app from the F-Droid app store.

-# Network Communication

-This project uses peer-to-peer networking architecture using TCP.

 # Development Environment

 * IDE: PlatformIO v3.3.3